-Fund support under the RCF is provided as an outright disbursement without ex post program-based conditionality or reviews.
+Fund support under the RCF is provided without ex post program-based conditionality or reviews.
 Economic policies supported under the RCF should aim at addressing the underlying balance of payments difficulties in support of the country's poverty reduction and growth objectives.

 Concessional lending terms

 Financing under the RCF carries a zero interest rate, has a grace period of 5½ years, and a final maturity of 10 years.